 Unlike the Blue Lagoon which cannot be swimmed in due to the surrounding dangerous quicksand, you can swim in the Emerald Pool.
 Just make sure to get there before 2pm before it starts to get crowded!

-9. The sleeping elephant mountain that wears a spiked crown – Doi Chaang Pha Dan
+9. The sleeping elephant mountain that wears a spiked crown – Doi Chang Pha Dan

 Considered the highest point in Prae Province in Northern part of Thailand, from afar, Doi Chaang Pha Dan looks like a sleeping elephant – and you can clearly see the limestone rock on top of the mountain.

-The jagged shape of the mountain top makes it looks like it is wearing spiked crowns, but the highlight of Doi Chaang Pha Dan is at the high point of the mountain.
+The jagged shape of the mountain top makes it looks like it is wearing spiked crowns, but the highlight of Doi Chang Pha Dan is at the high point of the mountain.

 First, hike up the mountain to a small monastery at the base of the peak.
 From there, you can climb to the very top.
 The climb is quite dangerous, not only because of the sharp edges of limestone rock, but also because there isn’t any other climbing gear.